Ząbkovia Ząbki: League history

 Following World War II, the club took part in mostly lower-level league competitions.

 In 1995, the club took part in the III liga competition, the third division at the time.
 The following year, having won the Warsaw group of the third-tier league, Dolcan was promoted to the second division for the first time.
-However, the team only managed to finish 17th out of 18 teams in the 1996/97 eastern group of the II liga and was relegated back to the third tier after one season.
+However, the team only managed to finish 17th out of 18 teams in the 1996–97 eastern group of the II liga and was relegated back to the third tier after one season.

 Back at the third tier, the club was consistently achieving good results.
-The club finished third in 1997/98, second in 1998/99, before claiming the first place in 1999/00 and being promoted to the II liga for the second time.
+The club finished third in 1997–98, second in 1998–99, before claiming the first place in 1999–2000 and being promoted to the second flight for the second time.

 By that time, the number of teams in the second division was reduced to 20.
 Dolcan did not perform well against the second-tier teams and finished last being relegated to the third division after one season once again.
 The following year, Dolcan dropped to the fourth tier.

 After two successive relegations, the club spent three seasons at the fourth tier.
-While Dolcan was promoted in 2005, the following season ended in defeat - last place and another relegation to IV liga.
+While Dolcan was promoted in 2005, the following season ended in defeat - last place and another relegation to the IV liga.

 This time, however, the club's fourth-tier tenure was short-lived.
-After managing to achieve two successive promotions, Dolcan joining the second tier of Polish association football, renamed in the meantime to I liga, for the third time.
+After managing to achieve two successive promotions, Dolcan joining the second tier of Polish association football, renamed in the meantime to the second tier, for the third time.

-In 2008/09, the club was ranked 8th at the second tier.
+In the 2008–09 season, the club was ranked 8th at the second tier.
 The three following seasons were not as successful, though Dolcan managed to avoid relegation by finishing 14th, 13th and 14th.
-However, in 2012/13, Dolcan was 7th, far off the relegation zone.
-In 2013/14, although Dolcan scored just one point more than the previous season, it was enough to finish in third place, the club's best result so far.
+However, in 2012–13, Dolcan was 7th, far off the relegation zone.
+In 2013–14, although Dolcan scored just one point more than the previous season, it was enough to finish in third place, the club's best result so far.
 Next season, the seventh consecutive at the second tier, Dolcan was 6th.

-Dolcan started the following season, 2015/16 in the second division.
+Dolcan started the following 2015–16 season in the second division.
 However, during the winter break problems of a financial nature started to surface.
-Following the bankruptcy of SK Bank which held the majority of financial assets belonging to the club's main sponsor, resulting in the accumulation of debt towards the players, coaching staff, and tax institutions, the club was withdrawn from the second division.
+Following the bankruptcy of SK Bank which held the majority of financial assets belonging to the club's main sponsor - Dolcan, resulting in the accumulation of debt towards the players, coaching staff, and tax institutions, the club was withdrawn from the second division.
 The club was ranked 6th at the time, having played 19 out of the 34 scheduled matches.

 Following the withdrawal, Dolcan joined one of the Warsaw groups of the IV liga, the fifth tier of association football.
-In 2016/17, the club finished 12th, avoiding further relegation by just one point.
+In 2016–17, the club finished 12th, avoiding further relegation by just one point.

-In 2021 Ząbkovia finished 1st in the Warsaw group of the Mazovian IV liga but finished second in the promotion playoff, 3 points behind Pilica Białobrzegi and failed to secure promotion to the III liga.
+In 2021, Ząbkovia finished 1st in the Warsaw group of the Mazovian IV liga but finished second in the promotion playoff, three points behind Pilica Białobrzegi and failed to secure promotion to the III liga.